Homemade Salsa Verde

 Who can resist a bowl of bright and beautiful homemade salsa?

-It has a classic tart and tangy tomatillos, with spicy serrano peppers, sweet onion and earthy garlic, fresh cilantro, citrusy lime juice, and a little bit of water to make the consistency perfect.
+It has classic tart and tangy tomatillos, spicy serrano peppers, sweet onion, and earthy garlic, fresh cilantro, citrusy lime juice, and a little water to make the consistency perfect.

 So grab your favorite bag of chips, and get ready to dive into this salsa verde!